luanpotter/-cloth-segmentation-setup/README.md

 Basic setup to be able to run [levindabhi/cloth-segmentation](https://github.com/levindabhi/cloth-segmentation)

-*Note*: CUDA is not supported on macOS!
+**Note**: Nvidia CUDA requires a Nvidia GPU and is not supported on macOS!

 ## Instructions

- * You will need a Linux machine with nvidia GPU attached.
+ * You will need a Linux machine with Nvidia GPU attached.

-   For example, on GCE you can create a2-highgpu-1g with Debian 10:
+   For example, on GCE you can create `a2-highgpu-1g` with Debian 10 and 200GB of disk space:

    ```bash
      gcloud compute instances create <instance name> \